 One of my favorite natural gas trades

 It has started to move up.
-It can decline back to 0.06 but current price is still good.
+It can decline back to 0.06 but the current price is still good.
 Now the seasonality study from our app:

-The seasonality chart above shows clear seasonal uptrend.
+The seasonality chart above shows a clear seasonal uptrend.
 But there is one abnormal year in it – 2006.
 Well yes, that’s the year of Amaranth’s collapse (that happened in September 2006).
 Luckily in our charts we can easily hide this particular year by clicking on it in the legend.
-After doing so we can see nice seasonal channel:
+After doing so we can see a nice seasonal channel:

 And this year price happens to be near the bottom of the channel meaning there is a lot of space to go up.
-Now lets talk about liquidity.
-Natural gas spreads are very liquid and have very tight bid/ask spreads.
+Now let’s talk about liquidity.
+Natural Gas spreads are very liquid and have very tight bid/ask spreads.
 This is the reason many people like them to trade.
 It’s also the case with this spread:

-Open interest and volume has been both rising rapidly since the beginning of the year.
+Open interest and volume have been both rising rapidly since the beginning of the year.
 I will also show you a chart you haven’t seen before.
 It’s a relative volume analysis and it’s showing some interesting dependencies between volume and OI distribution and the price.
-Basically the same chart as the one above but displaying comparative analysis between both contracts.
+Basically, the same chart as the one above but displaying comparative analysis between both contracts.
 You get it simply by clicking on the “Relative” button in the bottom right corner of the volume analysis chart.
 Btw app.spreadcharts.com have relative analysis also for seasonality so try it out.